Glucokinase: Substrates and products

 Among the hexose substrates are mannose, fructose, and glucosamine, but the affinity of glucokinase for these requires concentrations not found in cells for significant activity.
+Nonetheless, the specificity for glucose is much less clear than was long thought, and by the usual criteria for specificity fructose is a good substrate.

 Kinetics

-Two important kinetic properties distinguish glucokinase from the other hexokinases, allowing it to function in a special role as glucose sensor.
+Three important kinetic properties distinguish glucokinase from the other hexokinases, allowing it to function in a special role as glucose sensor.